cuga-rajal/opensim_apple_arm64/README.md

 	cp -f libopenjpeg-dotnet-2-1.5.0-dotnet-1.dylib /path/to/opensim/bin/libopenjpeg-dotnet-x86_64.dylib

 Note: This copy step changes the filename to indicate an incorrect architecture, x86\_64, even though the file is built for arm64.
-This file naming is required by dotnet, because it cannot detect architecture.
+This architecture mismatch in the filename is required by dotnet6 as of this writing.
+The required filename is hard-coded since the dotnet6 framework cannot detect architecture.

 -------------